osmntahir/NonProfitHub/README.md

 All event types are stored in a single database table, reducing complexity while allowing for flexibility in managing different types of events.

 ## Contact

 For any inquiries or feedback, please contact [ozdemirosmantahir@gmail.com](mailto:ozdemirosmantahir@gmail.com).

+Coding is a journey, not a destination. 🚀 Thanks for making it to the end, and remember, the real magic happens in the debugging!